-We plan to submit an IND with the FDA in the third quarter of 2022 to initiate a Phase 1/1b clinical trial of WTX-330 for the treatment of immunotherapy resistant advanced or metastatic solid tumors or lymphoma, followed by expansion arms in relapsed/refractory tumors following treatment with checkpoint inhibitors or tumors for which checkpoint inhibitors are not approved.
-In this Phase 1/1b trial, we plan to evaluate safety and tolerability, pharmacokinetics, biomarker changes and preliminary signs of anti-tumor activity.
+We submitted an IND for WTX-330 to the FDA in the third quarter of 2022 and subsequently received FDA clearance.
+We have initiated a Phase 1 clinical trial of WTX-330 for the treatment of immunotherapy resistant advanced or metastatic solid tumors or lymphoma, to be followed by expansion arms in relapsed/refractory tumors following treatment with checkpoint inhibitors or tumors for which checkpoint inhibitors are not approved.
+We announced the initiation of patient dosing in February 2023.
+The trial is currently open for enrollment.
+In this Phase 1 trial, we plan to evaluate safety and tolerability, pharmacokinetics, biomarker changes and preliminary signs of anti-tumor activity.
 We believe the administration of WTX-330 to patients with relapsed or refractory advanced or metastatic solid tumors or lymphoma, in particular those who are resistant to checkpoint inhibitors or for whom checkpoint inhibitors are not indicated, could demonstrate clinical benefit as monotherapy, with the potential for us to pursue an expedited clinical development and regulatory strategy if we are able to show positive single arm efficacy data in a relapsed or refractory tumor type with high unmet medical need.

-WTX-613: Our IFNa INDUKINE Molecule
+JZP898 (formerly WTX-613): IFNa INDUKINE Molecule Licensed Globally to Jazz Pharmaceuticals

-WTX-613 is a systemically delivered, conditionally activated IFNa INDUKINE molecule that we are developing to minimize the severe toxicities that have been observed with rhIFNa therapy and maximize clinical benefit when administered as monotherapy or in combination with checkpoint inhibitors or other standard of care therapy.
+JZP898 (formerly WTX-613) is a systemically delivered, conditionally activated IFN α INDUKINE molecule that we are collaborating with Jazz to develop to minimize the severe toxicities that have been observed with rhIFN α therapy and maximize clinical benefit when administered as monotherapy or in combination with checkpoint inhibitors or other standard of care therapy.

 IFN α is a member of the type-I IFN family and a proinflammatory cytokine that exerts dual mechanisms of inhibiting tumor cell growth through both cytotoxic effects directly on tumor cells as well as driving anti-tumor immune responses.
-IFN α binds and signals through a heterodimeric receptor formed by the subunits IFNAR1 and IFNAR2, resulting in the phosphorylation and activation of the JAK/STATs pathway, as well as activation of the PI3K, NFkB and MAPK pathways.
 While IFN α can inhibit proliferation and induce direct cell apoptosis of some cancer cell types, this mechanism by itself is unlikely to be sufficient to fully control tumor growth.
 The additional ability of IFN α to activate and engage different cells of the immune system makes IFN α a potentially effective anti-tumor agent.
 IFN α activation of the immune response can occur directly by engagement of IFNARs on immune cells or indirectly by the induction of chemokines that attract immune cells to the tumor site.
 IFN α can activate NK cells, enhance their ability to kill and increase their production of IFN γ .
 Furthermore, it can increase macrophage activation and support differentiation and activation of DCs.
 Lastly, IFN α can have a direct effect on B lymphocytes as well as T lymphocytes where IFN α favors the differentiation of naïve CD4+ T cells into helper T cells and directly activates CD8+ T cells, augmenting their IFN γ production and survival.

-IFNα was one of the first cytokines clinically tested as a therapy for patients with cancer.
+IFN α was one of the first cytokines clinically tested as a therapy for patients with cancer.
 Encouraging clinical benefit, although limited, resulted in regulatory approvals for the treatment of several hematological malignancies and solid tumors, such as chronic myelogenous leukemia, lymphoma and malignant melanoma.
-Widespread use of IFNα for hematologic and oncologic indications has unfortunately been hampered by adverse events linked to the on-target, off-tumor activity of the native or pegylated formulations of the molecule and its use in clinical practice has been supplanted by other therapies.
-In our preclinical studies, we observed the potential benefit of IFNα treatment in syngeneic mouse tumor models using colon, melanoma and breast tumor cell lines and the superior response obtained by the INDUKINE molecule format when compared to the dosing of recombinant cytokine.
+Widespread use of IFN α for hematologic and oncologic indications has unfortunately been hampered by adverse events linked to the on-target, off-tumor activity and its use in clinical practice has been supplanted by other therapies.
+In our preclinical studies, we observed the potential benefit of IFN α treatment in syngeneic mouse tumor models using colon, melanoma and breast tumor cell lines and the superior response obtained by the INDUKINE molecule format when compared to the dosing of recombinant cytokine.